top of page

 Recovery After DIEP Flap Surgery: Your Complete Week-by-Week Guide

-Recovery after DIEP flap breast reconstruction takes about 12 to 16 weeks for full return to all activities.
-The hospital stay is 5 to 7 days, the most challenging phase is the first 2 weeks at home, and most women return to non-strenuous work within 5 to 6 weeks.
-Below is a complete week-by-week recovery timeline, evidence-based recovery tips, and answers to the most common questions patients ask after DIEP flap surgery.
-DIEP Flap Recovery Timeline at a Glance Days 1 to 7: H
+Recovery after DIEP flap breast reconstruction takes about 12 to 16 weeks for a full return to all activities.
+The hospital stay is 5 to 7 days.
+The hardest phase is the first 2 weeks at home, and most women return to light work within 5 to 6 weeks.
+Below is a complete week-by-week recovery timeline, practical tips, and answers to the questions patients ask most after DIEP flap surgery.
+DIEP Flap Recovery Timeline at a Glance Days 1 to 7: Hospital stay with hourly flap checks

 Dr. Mahyar Foumani